 Westward Ho! is the only out hole that runs truly perpendicular to the ocean, all others being parallel or nearly parallel.
 An elevated tee ensures the 154-yard par three seventh hole plays slightly downhill.
 Once here, you have reached the furthest hole on the course.
 Putting out, you begin your journey back.

-According to Mr George Peper and Mr Malcolm Campbell, authors of one of our favourite golf book True Links, there are only 246 true links golf courses in the world.
-And Hokitika Golf Club is one of nine true links golf courses of New Zealand!
+According to Mr. George Peper and Mr. Malcolm Campbell, authors of one of our favorite golf books True Links, there are only 246 true links golf courses in the world.
+And Hokitika Golf Club is one of nine true links golf courses in New Zealand!

 As any links player can relate to, we began playing in relatively calm winds that changed in the middle of our round.
 Our refreshing warm gentle breeze was replaced by a cold wind, which to be honest, made us relieved to finish the Home hole.

 Pagoda, the 126-yard par 3 tenth, was a spectacular golf hole!
-If we could, we would move the tee box back about 5 yards, which would place your right foot in the beach of the Tasman Sea.
-With faint views of Mt Cook in the distance, Menekse pushed her trusty 3 wood a little right, while I found the left side of the green.
+If we could, we would move the tee box back about 5 yards, which would place your right foot on the beach of the Tasman Sea.
+With faint views of Mt Cook in the distance, Menekse pushed her trusty 3-wood a little right, while I found the left side of the green.
 Be sure to check your map before walking off the green to ensure you find the eleventh.

 Running parallel to the ocean, Hillcocks, the number two handicap hole on the course, is the 408-yard par 4 twelfth.
 As we approached the tee, a sudden cold wind appeared from behind and stripped us of the warmth we felt just a few holes earlier.
 With the ocean left, I picked a target well right of the fairway to ensure my archenemy, the dreaded Captain Hook wouldn’t hurt me.
 With no trouble up the right side, I had a clear approach shot into the smallish green.

-Last of the direct seaside holes, Thompsons Corner is the 361-yard par 4 fourteenth.
+The last of the direct seaside holes, Thompson’s Corner is the 361-yard par 4 fourteenth.
 There are 2 unique qualities that make this hole memorable.
 First was the bunker fronting the green that nearly bisects the kidney-shaped green.
-For some reason it reminded us of the famous sixth hole at Riviera Country Club.
+For some reason, it reminded us of the famous sixth hole at Riviera Country Club.
 And second, with the green directly at the clubhouse, it feels like the home hole.
 But don’t get too comfortable, because you still have more golf to play.

 After playing the last 4 holes with the wind, and checking the map once more, 15 turned us around and took us into the teeth of the wind.
 With no water that we found, the 318-yard par 4 is mysteriously named Creek.
 Menekse sunk a 15-footer to make four, while I missed my 10-footer high and had to settle for bogey five.